Eugenia foetida

 Eugenia foetida is a member of the family Myrtaceae, the myrtle family, and is colloquially referred to as "Spanish stopper" or "boxleaf stopper."

 It is found year-round in the understory of mangrove forests, coastal hammocks and dunes in coastal, central to southern Florida, and east in the Bahamas.

+The species is also native to numerous other parts of the Caribbean as well as in Mexico, Belize and Guatemala.

 Description

 It is a common small tree with opposite leaves that are dark green on the adaxial (upper or dorsal) leaf surface and lighter on the abaxial (lower or ventral) surface and oblanceolate with a rounded or obtuse apex.
 The specific epithet foetida, Latin for "fetid" refers to the unpleasant scent of the flowers.